eclipse-threadx/guix/test/README.md

 #### Debug Failed Test

 After test execution, a test log file named `output_files_test_log.txt` will be generated in the current directory.
-If a test case failes, the log file will provide detailed information about the failure.
+If a test case failed, the log file provides detailed information about the failure.

 #### Add New Test Case